dialex/start-testing/docs/concepts/tester-responsibilities.md

 --------

-### 🔎 Investigation

-(blank)

-- Testing is that feeling when you love yourself for learning something new every day.
-- Testing is breaking barriers to testing.

-### ⛺️ Exploration

-(blank)

-- Testing is learning to explore "the road less travelled".

-### 🤝 Empathy

-(blank)

-- Testing is an unconventional mode of transport to the minds of a user.

-### 💬 Communication

-(blank)

-- Testing is story telling
 - Testing is building credibility for yourself and your organisation, which serves you and which you are serving.
-- Testing is a responsibility of representing information which is essential for bettering the application/product under test.

 The goal of a tester is not _just_ finding issues, otherwise you might become [a perfectionist that raises mostly low-value issues](https://letmetrysoftwaretesting.wordpress.com/2018/01/22/testing-to-make-product-better-vs-perfect/).
 Instead, your focus should be pursuing quality and keeping it at a high level.
 Finding issues is just a consequence of that pursuit.